-Selflessness: you must act solely in terms of the public interest and not in order to gain financial or other material benefits for yourself, family, or friends;
+Selflessness: You must act solely in terms of the public interest and not in order to gain financial or other material benefits for yourself, family, or friends;

-Integrity you should not place yourself under any financial or other obligation to outside individuals or organisations that might seek to influence you in the performance of your official duties;
+Integrity: You should not place yourself under any financial or other obligation to outside individuals or organisations that might seek to influence you in the performance of your official duties;

-Objectivity you must make choices on merit when making decisions on appointments, contracts, or recommending rewards and benefits for individuals;
+Objectivity: You must make choices on merit when making decisions on appointments, contracts, or recommending rewards and benefits for individuals;

-Accountability you are accountable for your decisions and actions to the public and you must submit yourself to whatever scrutiny is appropriate;
+Accountability: You are accountable for your decisions and actions to the public and you must submit yourself to whatever scrutiny is appropriate;

-Openness you should be as open as possible about all decisions and actions that you take.
+Openness: You should be as open as possible about all decisions and actions that you take.
 You should give reasons for your decisions and restrict information only when the wider public interest clearly demands;

-Honesty you have a duty to declare any private interests relating to your work and you need to take steps to resolve any conflicts arising in the way that protects the public interest;
+Honesty: You have a duty to declare any private interests relating to your work and you need to take steps to resolve any conflicts arising in the way that protects the public interest;

-Leadership you should promote and support these principles by leadership and example.
+Leadership: You should promote and support these principles by leadership and example.

 SDC will fulfil the responsibility to reduce fraud and protect our resources by a strategic approach consistent with that outlined in Fighting Fraud and Corruption Locally, A strategy for the 2020s.
 Fighting Fraud and Corruption Locally: Acknowledge, Prevent, Pursue

-Arrangements and Executive Support We have robust arrangements and executive su counter-fraud, bribery and corruption measures throughout the Council.
-The internal arrangement in place are communicated throughout the Cour available to demonstrate the culture and commit preventing fraud.
+GOVERN Arrangements and Executive Support We have robust arrangements and executive support to ensure counter-fraud, bribery and corruption measures are embedded throughout the Council.
+The internal arrangements that are put in place are communicated throughout the Council and publicly available to demonstrate the culture and commitment to preventing fraud. preventing fraud.